cloudgear-io/azure-accessplatform-windows-gpu/README.md

 * Then one can login to https://<<OMSWorkspaceName>>.portal.mms.microsoft.com  and monitor VM and use Log Analytics and if Required perform automated backups using the corresponding Solutions for OMS.
  * Or if the OMS Workspace and the Machines are in the same subscription, one can just connect the VM sources manually to the OMS Workspace as Data Sources.

+####  Manual Install of OpendTect for Sanity
+* On using default options of the template, OpendTect Installer 6.5 would be available in D:\DownloadInstallers folder of the NV
+* On using default options of the template, D:\opendtect empty folder would be available as OpendTect Installation location for manual install.
+ * D: Drive of the NV is a PCIe NVM SSD and hence usage of the drive is preferred for software.
+* Post-installation of ALL plugins and successfully for OpendTect in D:\OpendTect, **ONLY** zip file survey option should be chosen via OpendTect startup and the zip file for Netherlands North F3 Data is available [here](https://tdcm16sg112leo8193ls102.blob.core.windows.net/tdcm16sg112leo8193ls102/opendTect/F3_Demo_2016_training_v6.zip).
+It should be downloaded manually from browser in the NV prior to Opendtect manual installation.